samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 Depending on how you planned the stages, the end of a stage might mean the characters arrive at a landmark, a waystation, or an adventure location, whether or not it's their final destination.

-> ### Journeys without Destinations
->
+!!! note "Journeys without Destinations"
-> Sometimes, characters travel without a clear path to follow or a clear destination in mind.
+    Sometimes, characters travel without a clear path to follow or a clear destination in mind.
 In such a case, use the grid of your map (squares or hexes) to define the stages of the journey, however many miles each square or hex might be.
 (This style of play is sometimes called "hex crawling.")

->
-> In this kind of wilderness exploration, you can take one of two approaches to travel challenges:
+    In this kind of wilderness exploration, you can take one of two approaches to travel challenges:

->
-> **Sandbox Approach:** Your map of the area determines what characters find when they enter any particular hex on the map.
+    **Sandbox Approach:** Your map of the area determines what characters find when they enter any particular hex on the map.
 You might have encounters or obstacles in place for every hex, or they could be spread farther apart.

->
-> **Random Approach:** Use tables to randomly determine encounters or obstacles in each hex the characters enter.
+    **Random Approach:** Use tables to randomly determine encounters or obstacles in each hex the characters enter.

->
-> Whichever approach you use, running a journey otherwise works the same as described in the rest of the "Travel" section.
+    Whichever approach you use, running a journey otherwise works the same as described in the rest of the "Travel" section.

 #### Weather